 We work hard to manage exam timetables to avoid clashes, but very occasionally a mistake is made.
-In the rare instance you have exams scheduled for the same time, OUA Exam Services will get to the bottom of the clash and reschedule one of the exams to a different time on the same day.
-We’re careful to ensure the integrity and security of our exams, so you’ll get a letter detailing your responsibilities on the day.
+In the rare instance you have exams scheduled for the same time, contact OUA Exam Services and we'll get to the bottom of the clash and reschedule one of the exams to a different time on the same day.

 Unfortunately not.
 OUA Exam Services can only schedule exams during weekday business hours.

 We realise that regional students may have some difficulty getting to exam venues.
-If that’s you and you live more than 150km from a venue, you can apply for a special local supervisor (sometimes they’re called a special local invigilator) to come to you.
-Head to your Student Hub and you’ll find the application form there, available once the venue selection and timetable is up.
+If that’s you and you live more than 150km from an OUA Exam Services venue, you can apply for a special local supervisor (sometimes they’re called a special local invigilator) to come to you.
+Head to Exam services in your Student Hub and you’ll find the application form there—it’s available once the venue selection and timetable is up.
 If you’re wondering when that will be, look at Exam key dates.

-Don’t worry, if you live within the 150km range have a disability or mobility impairment that prevents you from travelling, you can still get a special local supervisor.
-Find out by contacting your university, and they’ll assess you for alternative assessment arrangement eligibility.
-You’ll also have to apply for a special local supervisor through the OUA Exam Services online application form.
+Don’t worry, if you live within the 150km range and you have a disability or mobility impairment that prevents you from travelling, you can also get a special local supervisor.
+Find out more by contacting your university, and they’ll assess you for alternative assessment arrangement eligibility.
+You’ll still have to apply for a special local supervisor through the OUA Exam Services online application form.

 Sometimes real life gets in the way of being able to attend an exam.
 If you’ve missed, or will miss, an exam because of illness of some other serious issue, a deferred exam allows you to sit it at another date.

-You’ll need your university to approve your deferred exam so contact them to learn about their eligibility criteria.
-They’ll then send you a letter to let you know if your application has been approved.
+You’ll need your university to approve your deferred exam, so contact them to learn about their eligibility criteria.
+They’ll send you a letter to let you know if your application has been approved.
 They'll also inlcude the exam period dates (the period of time that your deferred exam will be scheduled in) along with the date you’ll be able to access your new exam timetable and a link to that timetable.

 How your deferred exam is scheduled by OUA Exam Services depends of a few guidelines.

-If you’re taking study periods, your deferred exams will be held during the exam period at the end of the next study period.
+If your subjects are in study periods, your deferred exams will be held during the exam period at the end of the next study period.
 This means that if you defer your Study Period 1 exam, your exam will be held in the exam period at the end of Study Period 2.

 Sessions and semesters are different.
-If your deferred exam is from Session 1 or Semester 1, it will be held in August.
-Deferred exams from Session or Semester 2 will be held in late January or early February, while those from Session 3 or Semester 3 will take place in the last week of May or in early June.
+If your deferred exam is from a Session 1 or Semester 1 subject, it will be held in August.
+Deferred exams for subjects from Session 2 or Semester 2 will be held in late January or early February, while those from Session 3 or Semester 3 subjects will take place in the last week of May or in early June.

 If you need them, OUA Exam Services can support special exam requirements at our venues.
 They’re called alternative assessment arrangements (AAA) and you’ll have to contact your university’s Disability Liaison Unit to get an idea of the AAA options available.
 If required, your uni’s Disability Liaison Unit will work with the OUA Exam Services to get the facilities you need set up.Don’t forget to let them know of your special needs by Week 4 of the study term.